Skip to content

 ‘Life things’ like alimony, child support, and credit card debt can add to the stress of managing your condition.

-Not surprisingly, many veterans want to know, “Can VA disability be garnished?”
+Not surprisingly, many veterans want to know, “Can my VA disability be garnished?”

-In this post, we’ll answer that question and more about VA garnishment.
+In truth, it’s more complex than just a YES or NO. In this post, we’ll answer that question and other common questions surrounding VA garnishment.

 We’ll also look at specific examples that may be important to you and your family.